apparebit/diaphanous/codebook.md

   * `brands`: a list of strings naming subsidiary platforms
   * `sources`: a list of strings with the URLs of transparency disclosures
   * `comments`: a list of strings with human-readable comments
+  * `features`: a dictionary with high-level properties of transparency reports

   * `columns`: a list of strings serving as column labels
   * `schema`: a dictionary mapping column labels to their types